RivValtin/ffxivguide/tankbasics.md

 * Invuln - A "don't die" ability with a very long cooldown and short duration.
 Paladin and Gunbreaker both have invulns that are good to use in dungeons, while the other two are best saved for raids.
 * Tank-Specific Tools - Each tank has 1-2 other tools that are utterly unique to them.
 This includes self-healing (on WAR), mitigation only against magic (on DRK), etc.
 * Reprisal - Makes every enemy within a short range deal 10% less damage for 10s.
 Not much, but it's something.
 And crucially, it affects raidwides, so you can help keep your team alive with it.
 The cooldown is short and both tanks have it, so in 8-man content you should alternate and use it frequently.
 * Arm's Length - It doesn't look like a mitigation tool, does it?
 Well, surprise!
-While arm's length is going basic enemies (_not bosses!_) will be slowed if they hit you.
-THis slow reduces how fast they attack you, which means you take less damage.
+While arm's length is active, basic enemies (_not bosses!_) will be slowed if they hit you.
+This slow reduces how fast they attack you, which means you take less damage.
 So use it in dungeons on trash packs.
 * Party Mit - Every tank has at least one ability (PLD has two) that reduces the damage the team takes, rather than being focused on themselves.
 Typically reserved for raidwides to help the team survive rather than being used for yourself.
-WAR will sometimes use their for themselves in dungeons (Shake it Off) since there are no dangerous raidwides there.
+WAR will sometimes use theirs for themselves in dungeons (Shake it Off) since there are no dangerous raidwides there.

 Community convention: Despite mitigation stacking multiplicatively, people will still say things like "needs 40% mit and shields".
 This means using mitigation that would add up to 40% if you just read the tooltip numbers, and does not actually refer to needing to reduce the damage by 40%.
 In this case, two 10% reductions and a 20% reduction would be sufficient (for example).